uw-it-aca/mdot-rest/README.md

 Then, run the following command to build your docker container:

-    $ docker-compose up --build
+    $ docker compose up --build

+`docker compose` may be `docker-compose` on older versions of Docker.

-You should see the server running when viewing http://localhost:8000 (or at the port set in your `.env` file)
+You should see the server running when viewing http://localhost:8000/api/v1/uwresources/ (or at the port set in your `.env` file with `/api/v1/uwresources/`)

 ## Development ##